siddharth25pandey/Hospital-Appointment-Information-System/README.md

 ## HOW TO RUN THIS PROJECT

-The website has bee hosted as http://g20hospital.pythonanywhere.com.
+The website has been hosted at http://g20hospital.pythonanywhere.com.

 To run the program offline, follow the following steps:
 * Install Python(3.7.6) (Don't Forget to Tick Add to Path while installing Python).